-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Margaret Qualley, Maid

-- Kate Winslet, Mare of Easttown
+- WINNER: Kate Winslet, Mare of Easttown

 Best actor in a limited series or TV movie